Dozens injured in strong quake off Japan's Fukushima

-A 7.3-magnitude earthquake off Japan's Fukushima injured dozens of people, authorities said Sunday, nearly 10 years after the eastern region was hit by a huge quake that sparked a tsunami and nuclear meltdown.
+A 7.3-magnitude earthquake off Fukushima in eastern Japan injured more than 100 people, authorities said Sunday, nearly a decade after the region suffered a devastating quake, tsunami and nuclear meltdown.

-Prime Minister Yoshihide Suga said no casualties had so far been reported after the late-night quake, which did not trigger a tsunami warning.
+No casualties have been reported after the late-night quake in the Pacific, which did not trigger a tsunami, and no abnormalities were observed at the stricken Fukushima nuclear plant.

-"We have received reports of many injuries in the Fukushima and Miyagi regions.
-But so far we have not received any reports of deaths," he told an emergency cabinet meeting on Sunday morning.
+But residents preparing to mark the 10th anniversary of the triple disaster said they were frightened by Saturday's jolt -- which the Japan Meteorological Agency (JMA) said was considered an aftershock of the massive tremor on March 11, 2011.

+"I was at home... the shaking was so strong I became truly afraid for my physical safety," Masami Nakai, a municipal official in Soma city in northern Fukushima, told AFP.

+Images posted online showed a car crushed by a rock lantern in the car park of a Shinto shrine, while another showed broken glass and items thrown from the shelves at a shop.

+More than 250 people took shelter at 173 emergency facilities in Fukushima and its surrounding regions, with social distancing in place

-The disaster agency said 74 injuries had been reported in the region and also around Tokyo, where the quake was felt strongly just after 11 pm on Saturday.
+The disaster agency said 114 injuries -- six classed as "serious" -- were reported in the region and also around Tokyo, where the quake was felt strongly just after 11 pm on Saturday.

-But local media counted at least 104 reported injuries, from broken bones to cuts from shattered glass.
+Authorities were assessing the impact of a landslide on a highway, government spokesman Katsunobu Kato said, and aerial TV footage showed another landslide at a remote race circuit.

+The government reported partial damage to eight structures, mostly houses, while local media said dozens of buildings had suffered broken ceilings and broken water pipes.

 No significant damage was reported in the earthquake off Japan's Fukushima region although authorities are assessing the impact of a landslide on a highway